-- Prepare a narrative statement that fully addresses the three criteria (link to award criteria above) for the Paragon Award and how your online course meets or exceeds all three criteria and include your teaching philosophy.
+- A video narrative presentation, no more than 10 minutes in length, that fully addresses the three criteria for the Paragon Award and how your online course meets or exceeds all three criteria.
+The video should include, but is not limited to:

 - Provide the course syllabus for the specific nominated course (term/year).

 Chair Nominations: accepted from November 13 – 11:59 p.m.
 December 3, 2023

 Nomination Package Submission: accepted from January 8 – 11:59 p.m.
 January 28, 2024

 Award Recipient Announced: Mid- to Late February 2024

 Award Presentation: at Toolbox Talks 2024 on Wednesday, April 10

 2021: Dr. Carey Bernini Dowling (Psychology)

 2020: Dr. Katerina Berezina (Nutrition and Hospitality Management)